efrigo88/aws-event-driven-pipeline/README.md

 - **No default VPC required**—all networking is managed by Terraform.
 - **File-based logging** for easy debugging and monitoring.
 - **Efficient resource usage** - EC2 only launched when there are messages to process.
+- **Robust error handling** in worker script for S3 operations and path parsing.

 ## Troubleshooting
 - **No messages in SQS:** Ensure you are adding items to DynamoDB with `status = PENDING`.
 - **EC2 not launching:** Check Lambda logs for VPC/subnet/security group errors.
 - **DynamoDB not updated:** Ensure EC2 has IAM permissions and check worker logs.
 - **Worker script not found:** Verify S3 bucket permissions and script upload.
+- **S3 copy fails:** Check IAM permissions and verify S3 paths in DynamoDB.
 - **Resource cleanup:** All resources are managed by Terraform and can be destroyed with `terraform destroy`.

 ## Next Steps